Portugal 12. mai til 19. mai 2001

 og et slott fra 1800-tallet.

-then strategic position for defending both the surrounding
+strategic position for defending both the surrounding territory and

-walls and their adjoining areas, there lived a population in an
+their adjoining areas, there lived a population in an area now named

-over to Afonso Henriques, the first King of Portugal, following
+Afonso Henriques, the first King of Portugal, following the conquest of

 The History of the Moorish Castle - Sintra (parquesdesintra.pt)